ceshine/ceshine-hugo/content/post/2026/20260411-ppo-grpo-gspo/index.md

 ## AI Use Disclosure

-I relied much more heavily on AI for this post than I usually do when writing other posts for this site.
-I use AI to parse the papers, extract key formulas in LaTeX, and draft explanations for key concepts.
-I organize, edit, and add to the AI-generated content to correct inaccuracies and align it more closely with my mental model for understanding the key concepts in these papers.
-I iteratively used AI to proofread my draft and then revised it until I felt the post was ready to publish.
-While AI saves me a significant amount of time, this post reflects my own understanding of the topics.
+- I relied much more heavily on AI for this post than I usually do when writing other posts for this site.

-I relied much more heavily on AI for this post than I usually do when writing other posts for this site.
-I used AI to analyze the papers, extract key formulas and format them in LaTeX, and draft explanations for key concepts.
-I organized, edited, and added to the AI-generated content to correct inaccuracies and align it more closely with my mental model of the key concepts in these papers.
-I used AI iteratively to proofread my draft and then revised it until I felt the post was ready to publish.
+- I used AI to analyze the papers, extract key formulas and format them in LaTeX, and draft explanations for key concepts.
+- I organized, edited, and added to the AI-generated content to correct inaccuracies and align it more closely with my mental model of the key concepts in these papers.
+- I used AI iteratively to proofread my draft and then revised it until I felt the post was ready to publish.
 While AI saved me a significant amount of time, this post reflects my own understanding of the topics.